svthiery/food-waste-app-frontend/README.md

 # Polenta to go Around

-A website designed to fight food waste by linking users with restaraunts seeking to sell discounted food that would otherwise be discarded.
-Users are also able to favorite restaraunts for improved search capability.
-Built with React on the frontend and Ruby on Rails on the backend.
+Web application designed to fight food waste by pairing users with local restaurants who have surplus inventory.

 Requires [Polenta To Go Around backend](https://github.com/svthiery/food-waste-app-backend).

-To use, after starting api server, run:

-`npm install && npm start`
+Built in collaboration with [Jacob Marthaller](https://github.com/jmarthaller).

+-- Created with Ruby on Rails backend with MVC web framework used as an API, and React frontend with custom CSS styling

+-- App users can browse all food pickup opportunities, search by food name, or filter by cuisine

+-- Users can reserve food items, add restaurants to a Favorites list, view past orders, and cancel pending orders, with DOM manipulation on frontend and persistence to PostgreSQL database in Ruby on Rails backend